ArnaudoAnnA/SE_team3_thesis_management/retrospectives/Retrospective4.md

   1. It's really important to have an interactive work inside the team, so that errors can be discovered promptly;

-  2. We have experienced the feeling of having to manage our woriking time when having a lot of free time;
+  2. We have experienced the feeling of having to manage our working time when having a lot of free time;

   3. We need to estimate more time to manage technical debt.